getzola/zola/docs/content/documentation/content/image-processing/index.md

     - `"jpg"`
     - `"png"`

-  The default is `"auto"`, this means the format is chosen based on input image format.
+  The default is `"auto"`, this means that the format is chosen based on input image format.
-  JPEG is chosen for JPEGs and other lossy formats, while PNG is chosen for PNGs and other lossless formats.
+  JPEG is chosen for JPEGs and other lossy formats, and PNG is chosen for PNGs and other lossless formats.
-- `quality` (_optional_): JPEG quality of the resized image, in percents.
-Only used when encoding JPEGs, default value is `75`.
+- `quality` (_optional_): JPEG quality of the resized image, in percent.
+Only used when encoding JPEGs; default value is `75`.

 ### Image processing and return value